-I participated in the 42 Berlin Piscine, an intensive, month-long selection process designed to assess if 42 Berlin's peer-to-peer learning approach is a good fit for future students like me.
-It was an amazing, emotional adventure I won't forget and I learned more than I could have ever imagined.
-Not only about code!
+I participated in the Piscine in Berlin, an intensive selection process designed to assess if 42's peer-to-peer learning approach is a good fit for future students like me.
+It was an amazing, emotional adventure I won't forget.
+I learned more than I could have imagined, not only about code.

-At 42, students work independently to complete coding projects, relying on their research and problem-solving abilities.
-The Piscine spans four weeks, with an intensive 7-day-a-week schedule, where foundational programming concepts in C are learned through hands-on projects.
-There are no traditional teachers; learning is self-driven, supported by feedback tools like Moulinette and coding standards enforced by Norminette.
+Let's describe the Piscine in a nutshell, it spans over four weeks, with a very intensive 7-day-a-week schedule, where we learned foundational programming concepts in C through hands-on projects and a peer-to-peer learning concept.
+There were no traditional teachers; learning was driven by me and my peers, supported by feedback tools like Moulinette and coding standards enforced by Norminette.
 During the weekdays, we focused on individual projects, and peer evaluations, while weekends were reserved for team-based “Rush” projects, which were both challenging and collaborative.
 Every Friday, we took exams to assess our progress and skills.
-Participation in the 42 Piscine requires a commitment!
+Participation in the 42 Piscine requires a commitment.
 It's a marathon, not a sprint.
+Within two weeks after the Piscine, we will be notified if we are accepted to enroll in the main curriculum.

 We arrived on Monday morning, and the room was filled with a sense of overwhelm.
 The school gave a brief introduction to their mission, values, and rules, and then it was time to head to the clusters—a large room full of computer stations.
 Once seated at your station, the true experience of the Piscine began.
 What do I mean by that?
 Well, no one told us exactly what to do next, other than to find our way to the clusters and start working on our projects.
 From there, we had to figure everything out on our own: starting the computer, logging into our accounts, navigating the 42 intranet, getting used to the terminal, and understanding the projects.